Over 2019, AC looks forward to celebrating its 10 years of support for cricket in Afghanistan and Afghanistan’s participation in the ICC World Cup.

 In Wardak Province a pitch will be built for nomad children who attend a community school and are desperate to play cricket and in Kunar Province, a pitch for use by visually impaired young cricketers will be built.
 2 other pitches will be built in schools in Baghlan and Takhar.

-A Coaching Camp and World Cup Celebration tournament will be held for teams from 6 schools located in Nangarhar Province, East Afghanistan, where AC has built pitches and given coaching.
+A Coaching Camp and World Cup Celebration tournament has been held for teams from 6 schools located in Nangarhar Province, East Afghanistan, where AC has built pitches and given coaching.

-The winning team will travel to Kabul to play in a mini World Cup tournament at the Kabul International Stadium There will also be a World Cup Celebration Tournament for Visually Impaired Young Afghans in Jalalabad for 3 visually impaired cricket teams from Kunar, Mazar-i-Sharif and Nangarhar Provinces.
+The winning team went to Kabul to play in a mini World Cup tournament at the Kabul International Stadium There was also a World Cup Celebration Tournament for Visually Impaired Young Afghans in Jalalabad for 3 visually impaired cricket teams from Kunar, Mazar-i-Sharif and Nangarhar Provinces.

-We want them to share in the joy of the World Cup 2019 celebrations and to have their own dreams of playing competitive cricket fulfilled.
+We want all these young people to share in the joy of the World Cup 2019 celebrations and to have their own dreams of playing competitive cricket fulfilled.
+This is certainly happening as you can see from our films.